 If you make a lot of money, you'll probably pay more for Parts B and D.

-Everyone pays a monthly premium for Part B—typically a standard $135.50.
+Everyone pays a monthly premium for Part B—typically a standard amount somewhere between $150 and $200.
 Part D premiums differ by insurer.
 But if you make a lot of money, you could pay an additional fee each month for each of these parts—called the Income Related Medicare Adjustment Amount (IRMAA).

-So, it pays to plan ahead, and it might make sense to try to lower your taxable income amount used to determine the Medicare Part B premiums.
-One potential way to do that is to invest a portion of your pre-tax income in an annuity.
-You might also look into Form SSA-44 (PDF), a Medicare form for noting any “life-changing events” that have affected your income since your last tax return—entering retirement, for example.
-Ask your financial professional if either of these options is right for you.
+So, it pays to plan ahead.
+If your income has decreased since your last tax return, you might look into Form SSA-44 (PDF), a Medicare form for noting any “life-changing events” that have affected your income since your last tax return—entering retirement, for example.
+Ask your financial professional if that might apply to you.

 When it comes to Medicare, delays and mistakes can cost money, so don’t hesitate to ask for help if you need it.
 Your financial professional may be able to assist you, or you can contact your State Health Insurance Assistance Program (SHIP) for free, one-on-one Medicare guidance.